 Happy New Year

 Close to midnight, a Vietnamese voice came over the speakers.
-As this is the first day of Tet, the Vietnamese new year, the conductor was so kind to wish all of us on the train a happy new year.
-Doing that over the PA system was a little less of a good idea, doing it at midnight, finishing his long public address with Abba’s “happy new year” can be seen as a questionable choice.
-But after having listened to the last note of the long version of the song, the train went quiet again.
+As this is the first day of Tet, the Vietnamese new year, the conductor was so kind to wish all of us on the train a happy new year. (at least, that’s what I assume he said…) Doing that over the PA system of the train was a questionable choice.
+And doing it at midnight, finishing the long public address with Abba’s “Happy New year” went a bit overboard.

 The next thing I know, someone is grabbing my foot and twisting my toe.
-I need time to wake up, and this was a bit too fast for me.
+I need some time to wake up, and this was a bit too brisk for me.
 It turned out to be a lady from the town where the train stopped. while she was shaking my foot, she called “coffee?”.
-That sounded like a nice plan.
-So pretty soon she was back with a cup of sweet coffee.
-I have either much overpaid that coffee, or she has messed up changing my money.
-Either way, I had my coffee.
+I needed some time to realize the situation.

 On the platform, garbage bags are in front of every door, and most people take advantage of disposing of their waste.
 What a difference with Russian or even Thai train, where these facilities are inside the train, and where the staff takes care of getting the waste out.
 But not less efficient.

 Life on board

 In the early morning, the train staff is selling tickets for food.
-Using sign-language, pointing and the five words English and Vietnamese we knew from each other, I decided to order me one.
+Using sign language, pointing and the five words English and Vietnamese we knew from each other, I decided to order me one.
 I pay 35,000 VND (Not even US$2), and I’ll see what’s up for lunch later.

 Around noon, lunch is served.
-Turns out I ordered rice, chicken, some kind of very tasty spring rolls and Chinese cabbage.
+Turns out I ordered rice, chicken, some kind of very tasty spring rolls, and Chinese cabbage.
 I should stop doubting ever to get into the local street food (or train food in this case) and just go for it.

-Views on the train Saigon-Hanoi
+Views from the train Saigon-Hanoi